Show Prep: Fri, Nov. 20

 At least 27 found dead inside Mali Radison Blu hotel | Daily Mail Online

-Armed jihadists have at least 27 people a deadly shooting rampage taking 170 hostages at Radisson Blu hotel in Bamako, .
+Armed jihadists have at least 27 deadly shooting rampage after taking 170 hostages at the Radisson Blu hotel in Bamako, Mali.

 Breaking: Costa Rica Arrests Another Syrian With Fake Greek Passport – The Gateway Pundit